kevinfrei/ErgoBlue/README.md

 don't seem to line up with the devices.
 I probably also need to figure out how to re-flash them.

+## Future Plans

+* Add an on/off switch to conserve battery (but only if it's worth while)
+* Add an LED or two to indicate layer/mode stuff
+* Upload my Fusion 3D project for the wood case

 **Useful links**